People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and/or fatigue.

 During the early hours of a heart attack, heart murmurs and other abnormal heart sounds may be heard through a stethoscope.

-People who have a heart attack may also have complications that can be long-lasting.
+People who have a heart attack may also have complications Complications of an Acute Coronary Syndrome The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary arteries, which branch off the aorta just after it leaves the heart, deliver this blood.
+An acute coronary syndrome... read more that can be long-lasting.
 The complications of acute coronary syndromes depend on how much of the heart muscle is damaged which is a direct result of where a coronary artery was blocked and how long this artery was blocked.
-If the blockage affects a large amount of heart muscle, the heart will not pump effectively and can become enlarged, possibly leading to heart failure.
-If the blockage shuts off blood flow to the electrical system of the heart, the heart rhythm may be affected, possibly leading to arrhythmia and sudden death (cardiac arrest).
+If the blockage affects a large amount of heart muscle, the heart will not pump effectively and can become enlarged, possibly leading to heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
+If the blockage shuts off blood flow to the electrical system of the heart, the heart rhythm may be affected, possibly leading to arrhythmia Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
+Heart disorders are... read more and sudden death (cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more ).

-ECG is the most important initial diagnostic procedure when doctors suspect an acute coronary syndrome.
+ECG Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
+This record, the electrocardiogram (also known as an ECG)... read more is the most important initial diagnostic procedure when doctors suspect an acute coronary syndrome.
 This procedure provides a graphic representation of the electrical current producing each heartbeat.
 In many instances, it immediately shows that a person is having a heart attack.
 Abnormalities detected by ECG help doctors determine the type of treatment needed.
 The abnormalities on ECG also help show where the heart muscle was damaged.
 If a person has had previous heart problems, which can alter the ECG, the most recent damage may be harder for doctors to detect.
 Such people should carry a small copy of their ECG in their wallets, so that if they have symptoms of an acute coronary syndrome, doctors can compare the previous ECG with the current ECG.
 If a few ECGs recorded over several hours are completely normal, doctors consider a heart attack unlikely.

 Measuring levels of certain substances (called cardiac markers) in the blood also helps doctors diagnose acute coronary syndromes.
 These substances are normally found in heart muscle but are released into the blood only when heart muscle is damaged or dead.
 Most commonly measured are heart muscle proteins called troponin I and troponin T and an enzyme called CK-MB (creatinine kinase, myocardial band subunit).
 Levels in the blood are elevated within 6 hours of a heart attack and remain elevated for several days.
 Levels of cardiac markers are usually measured when the person is admitted to the hospital and at 6- to 12-hour intervals for the next 24 hours.

-When ECG and cardiac marker measurements do not provide enough information, echocardiography or radionuclide imaging may be done.
+When ECG and cardiac marker measurements do not provide enough information, echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+It uses no x-rays.
+Ultrasonography of the heart (echocardiography) is one of... read more or radionuclide imaging Radionuclide Imaging of the Heart In radionuclide imaging, a tiny amount of a radioactive substance (radionuclide), called a tracer, is injected into a vein.
+The amount of radiation the person receives from the radionuclide... read more may be done.
 Echocardiography may show reduced motion in part of the wall of the left ventricle (the heart chamber that pumps blood to the body).
-This finding suggests damage due to a heart attack.
+This finding sometimes suggests damage due to a heart attack.

 Other tests may be done during or shortly after hospitalization.
 These tests are used to determine whether a person needs additional treatment or is likely to have more heart problems.
-For instance, a person may have to wear a Holter monitor, which records the heart’s electrical activity for 24 hours.
+For instance, a person may have to wear a Holter monitor Holter Monitor: Continuous ECG Readings , which records the heart’s electrical activity for 24 hours.
 This procedure enables doctors to detect whether the person has abnormal heart rhythms (arrhythmias) or episodes of inadequate blood supply without symptoms (silent ischemia).
-An exercise stress test (electrocardiography done during exercise) before or shortly after discharge can help determine how well the person is doing after the heart attack and whether ischemia is continuing.
-If these procedures detect abnormal heart rhythms or ischemia, drug therapy may be recommended.
-If ischemia persists, doctors may recommend coronary angiography to evaluate the possibility of doing percutaneous coronary intervention or coronary artery bypass grafting to restore blood flow to the heart.
+An exercise stress test Stress Testing Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
+In coronary artery disease, blood flow... read more (electrocardiography done during exercise) before or shortly after discharge can help determine how well the person is doing after the heart attack and whether ischemia is continuing.
+If these procedures detect abnormal heart rhythms or ischemia, drug therapy Drug Treatment of Coronary Artery Disease The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary arteries, which branch off the aorta just after it leaves the heart, deliver this blood.
+Coronary artery disease that... read more may be recommended.
+If ischemia persists, doctors may recommend coronary angiography Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+These... read more to evaluate the possibility of doing percutaneous coronary intervention Percutaneous Coronary Intervention Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more or coronary artery bypass grafting Coronary Artery Bypass Grafting Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more to restore blood flow to the heart.

 Many people who have unstable angina go on to have a heart attack within about 3 months.

 The most dangerous time for someone who is having a heart attack is during the first few hours and before they go to a hospital.
 During this period, up to 20 to 30 percent of people with a heart attack may die, so it is critical to seek medical attention immediately when people suspect they are having a heart attack.
 Most people who survive for a few days after a heart attack can expect a full recovery, but about 10% die within a year.
-Most deaths occur in the first 3 or 4 months, typically in people who continue to have angina, abnormal heart rhythms originating in the ventricles (ventricular arrhythmias), or heart failure.
+Most deaths occur in the first 3 or 4 months, typically in people who continue to have angina, abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
+Heart disorders are... read more originating in the ventricles (ventricular arrhythmias), or heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 The prognosis is worse if the heart has enlarged after a heart attack than if heart size remains normal.

 Older people are more likely to die after a heart attack and to have complications, such as heart failure.
 The prognosis for smaller people is worse than that for larger people.
 This finding may help explain why the prognosis for women who have had a heart attack is, on average, worse than that for men.
 Women also tend to be older and to have more serious disorders when they have a heart attack.
 Also, they tend to wait longer after a heart attack to go to the hospital than do men.